-San Pedro Alcantara, from agricultural colony to fashionable tourist destination 5 Jan, 2018 Manuel Alarcon
+San Pedro Alcantara, from agricultural colony to fashionable tourist destination 5 Jan, 2018 Manolo Alarcon

 San Pedro Alcántara is known today as one of the most fashionable destinations of the Costa del Sol.

 Located in the western end of the municipality of Marbella, San Pedro is the favorite of those who seek all the quality of life offered by the Costa del Sol —including the advantage of a magnificent beach at your feet— but with a quieter touch than the bustling Marbella or Puerto Banus.

 However, few know that San Pedro Alcántara was founded to become the most modern and important agricultural colony in Spain, a plan undertaken by the most brilliant Spanish military of the 19th century, some of whose footprints are still visible in the town.

 General Manuel Gutiérrez de la Concha (1808-1874), known by his title of Marquis del Duero, was considered in his day the best strategist in the Spanish armies, with a very prominent role in the civil wars that bloodied Spain at that time.

 The Marquis del Duero was not, however, only a military man, but a visionary in the best tradition of the enlightened Europeans, who decided to invest his fortune in the foundation of what would be the most advanced and important agricultural colony in the country.

 His wife, the Countess of Cancelada, possessed an important patrimony of estates in the province of Malaga and this was the departing point for the project, when her husband achieved a remarkable success in the exploitation of sugarcane on these terrains.

 This first step encouraged him to acquire more land west of Marbella, from the present area of San Pedro, to Puerto Banus on one side and Cancelada (in Estepona) on the other, where he would launch his idea for a model agricultural colony.